-Before you decide on using a document to support your research paper you need to take a critical look at the information it contains.
+Before you decide on using a document to support your research paper, it’s best to take a critical look at the information it contains.

 Not necessarily so.
 If it’s published by a legitimate publisher (as are the books and magazines in the library) or if it appears in one of the library’s databases, the information is most likely reliable.
-But it might not be a good source because of its focus, publication date, or type (for example, your instructor wants you to use a scholarly journal and not a popular magazine).
+It still might not be a good source for you depending of its focus, publication date, or type (for example, you might want you to use a scholarly journal and not a popular magazine).

 Google has a complicated method of determining which sites appear at the top of the results page.
 There are no humans involved in selecting these sites.
 You need to be very critical when determining the quality of a web document.

 The next pages will show you how to:

 - Decide whether the information is pertinent or relevant to your paper

 - Determine the quality of information presented in the document

 This section was in part inspired by the Web guide Evaluating Sources, produced by Mary Northrup at Maple Woods Library, Metropolitan Community College.